Rehab Toxicology Testing

-If a person is having a lot of difficulties admitting that she is a drug addict or an alcoholic, the actual presence of the drug or alcohol in his system can be established through an examination called toxicology testing.
+Rehab toxicology testing is helpful if a person is having a lot of difficulties admitting that she is a drug addict or an alcoholic.
+The actual presence of the drug or alcohol in his system can be established through an examination called toxicology testing.

-No matter how the individual vehemently denies taking illicit drugs or alcohol, if the toxicology test proves otherwise, she is definitely lying.
+No matter how the individual vehemently denies taking illicit drugs or alcohol, if the toxicology test proves otherwise, the evidence is clear.

-This type of testing is beneficial to those undergoing drug and alcohol rehab.
+This type of rehab toxicology testing is beneficial to those undergoing drug and alcohol rehab.
 It will show how you have been improving and give you the knowledge that you cannot hide relapses.

 What is a Tox Screen?